IDamageArea Removal

 Each enemy automatically keeps track of the last time it took damage, so it will take damage only 2 times per second.
 To see this clearly, we'll also change the bullet speed in Player.cs so bullets move slower (50 instead of 200 pixels per second).

 In this case the removal of our bullets is ultimately handled by collision with SolidCollision.
 Level 1 (by default) is surrounded by solid collision, so the bullets will eventually collide with a wall and be removed.
-Of course, this may not always be the case, or your game may require removal of bullets after travelling a certain amount of distance, or after being alive for a certain amount of time.
+Of course, this may not always be the case, or your game may require removal of bullets after travelling a certain distance, or after being alive for a certain amount of time.
 In this case, you can still add logic to the Bullet entity to destroy bullets based on any condition you need.
 For example, bullets could be destroyed after a few seconds using the following code in Player.cs.

 The usage of automatic removal through collision relationships does not prevent you from also adding custom code for entity removal.
 You can mix these two approaches to achieve the desired entity removal.